 Appendix 11 - RAMP - shows the five year planned investment of £29 million ending in 2017/18.
+Proposals for the next phase are due to be considered as part of the February 2017 Budget.

 Appendix 12 - This Appendix illustrates how the Council intends to address a significant loans charges funding pressure between 2016/17 and 2021/22.
-In addition the figures reflect the £2.0 million saving in Loans Charges agreed by the Policy & Resources Committee as part of the 2016/18 budget and a further £650,000 allocated for the SEMP acceleration.
+In addition the figures reflect the £2.0 million saving in Loans Charges agreed by Policy & Resources as part of the 2016/18 budget and a further £650,000 allocated for the SEMP acceleration.

-Appendix 13 - This Appendix provides a medium/longer term initial projection of the recently approved City Deal programme from both a revenue and capital perspective.
+Appendix 13 - This Appendix provides a medium/longer term initial projection of the City Deal programme from both a revenue and capital perspective.